-Okay, this is going to be a weird blog post.
+Okay, so this is going to be one of those weird blog posts.

 I will describe a specific content marketing strategy — which also happens to result in the type of content I prefer to consume myself.
 This post is going to be weird because I haven’t really found any better way to describe it than to use a rather cheesy metaphor to explain it.

 When visiting European and North American corporate offices especially, you’ll typically be offered some coffee when you arrive.
 However, the typical cup of office joe is not the most memorable experience.
 But every now and then, someone will offer you a barista-level caffè latte or cappuccino.
 If you’re as into creamy coffees as I am, you’d probably say, give it to me, please.

 A well-made caffè latte is the sort of corporate freebie that will give you a positive experience — without any strings attached.
 It’s simply a small, but appreciated, treat.